 Flipping the turntables, we approach travel videos through the lens of the consumer and ask what content gets them inspired and forward-looking for their next adventure?

 Google has drilled down the user journey to four differentiated components that capture the experiential edge of travel using moving stories.
 They are

 - Can’t-wait-to-explore moments (Focus on experience)

-Be it engaging with your viewer or raising awareness to building loyalty, video captivates audiences on all of these moments: “I want to get away”, “time to make a plan”, “let’s book it” and “can’t wait to explore”.
-It offers a collaboration and interactivity that will induce interest in your audience.
-With a crystal-clear storytelling format and personalised message, video is the platform-of-choice to differentiate your brand and sets you up for a rewarding and purposeful consumer journey.
+Be it engaging with your viewer or raising awareness to build loyalty, video captivates audiences on all of these moments: “I want to get away”, “time to make a plan”, “let’s book it” and “can’t wait to explore”.
+It offers collaboration and interactivity that will induce interest in your audience.
+With a crystal-clear storytelling format and personalised message, a video is the platform-of-choice to differentiate your brand and sets you up for a rewarding and purposeful consumer journey.

 Here are some of the qualities that videos should have such that consumers are enticed to begin their journey.